The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 ### Area

-View design area and its core utilization:
+Start the OpenROAD GUI and view design area and its core utilization:

 ```shell
 make gui_final
 ```

-In the `Tcl Commands` section:
+In the `Tcl Commands` section of the OpenROAD GUI:

 ```tcl
 report_design_area
 ```

-View the resulting area as:
+View the resulting area as follows:

 ```
 Design area 191262 u^2 30% utilization.